 A 3B verifier improves much larger policies it was never trained with.
 Pair it with an off-the-shelf 27–72B MLLM acting zero-shot, and the verifier still picks better actions than the policy alone, despite being up to ~20× smaller.
 Verification skill, learned once, transfers across model families and scales.

 A natural question: are the gains just from sampling more actions?
 We compare against self-consistency (majority vote over samples) under the same total compute budget.
-Verification scales better.
+VeGAS scales much better, showing that a learned verifier is what unlocks test-time compute as a meaningful lever for embodied reasoning.
+Without it, extra samples buy you almost nothing.

 And latency stays reasonable: even with N=8 candidates and M=5 verifications each (48× the LLM calls of greedy decoding), wall-clock latency only doubles, because every sample runs in parallel.